 We found that OR-NN and CORN have identical performances on the tabular Fireman dataset (Table~\ref{tab:all-results}), outperforming both the CE-NN and CORAL in both test MAE and test RMSE.
-Here, similar to AES, the performances are relatively close, and the 16-category prediction task is relatively easy for a fully connected neural network regardless of the loss function.
+Here, the performances are relatively close, and the 16-category prediction task is relatively easy for a fully connected neural network regardless of the loss function.